Predators (2010 film): Plot

-Having gone mad, Noland traps the others and attempts to use smoke to suffocate them, hoping to kill them for their equipment.
+Noland traps the others and attempts to use smoke to suffocate them in their sleep and steal their equipment.
 Royce uses an explosive to attract the Predators to the hideout.
-Noland is killed by the "Tracker", who releases the group.
-In the ensuing chase, Nikolai sacrifices himself to kill the "Tracker" and save Edwin.
-The survivors are intercepted by the "Berserker", but Stans distracts it, allowing the others to escape before he is killed.
-Hanzo stays behind to duel the "Falconer" with a katana he took from Noland's stash, killing it before dying from his wounds.
+Noland is found and killed by Tracker, who releases the group.
+In the ensuing chase, Nikolai sacrifices himself to kill Tracker and save Edwin.
+Berserker intercepts the survivors, but Stans distracts it, allowing the others to escape before he is killed and claimed as a trophy.
+Hanzo stays behind to duel Falconer with a katana; he kills it but is also mortally wounded in doing so, and succumbs to his injuries.

-Royce, Isabelle, and Edwin continue to head for the Predators' camp, hoping to enact Royce's plan, until Edwin is injured by a trap.
+Royce, Isabelle, and Edwin continue onwards until a trap injures Edwin.
 When Isabelle refuses to abandon him, Royce leaves them both behind.
-They are caught by the "Berserker", who traps them in a pit and continues to the camp.
-Royce frees the captive Predator in exchange for transport to Earth.
-The Predator dons its armor and activates the ship with its wrist computer, setting a course for Earth.
-Royce runs to the ship as the "Berserker" arrives, eventually overpowering and decapitating the other Predator before using its own wrist computer to destroy the ship, seemingly killing Royce.
-Edwin paralyzes Isabelle using neurotoxic poison from a plant he found earlier and reveals he is a serial killer and his intention to stay on the planet.
-Royce appears and uses the poison on Edwin before booby-trapping him with grenades to use him as bait to injure the "Berserker".
-With Isabelle's help, Royce defeats and decapitates the "Berserker".
-Seeing more parachutes in the distance and surmising more Predators are arriving, the pair head into the jungle.
+They are caught by Berserker, who traps them in a pit.
+Royce returns to the camp and cuts free the captive Predator in exchange for transport to Earth.
+The Predator remotely activates the ship and sets a course for Earth.
+Royce runs to the ship but Berserker arrives, eventually overpowering and decapitating the other Predator.
+Berserker then remotely detonates the ship as it takes off, seemingly killing Royce.
+Edwin paralyzes Isabelle using neurotoxic poison from a plant smeared on his scalpel, revealing he is a serial killer and intends to stay on the planet.
+Royce reappears, Edwin attempts to attack him, but Royce uses the poison on Edwin before booby-trapping his body with grenades to use him as bait, which ends up injuring Berserker.
+With Isabelle's help, Royce defeats and decapitates Berserker.

+Seeing more parachutes in the distance and surmising that more Predators will be arriving, the pair head into the jungle to find a way back to Earth.